Cold and Flu Season

 What You Can Do: Get Your Flu Shot

 The best defense against influenza is your annual flu shot.
-We also need to follow the safety measures that can prevent the spread of COVID-19 and the flu:
+We also need to follow the safety measures that can prevent the spread of the virus that causes COVID-19 and the flu:

 Covering coughs and sneezes

 Staying home when sick